bitlab-tech/mcp/fs-mcp/README.md

 ## Usage

-The server provides two main tools:
+The server provides four main tools:

 1. `read_file`: Read the contents of a file
    - Input: `{ uri: string }` (absolute path to the file)